MeshInspector/mrbind-pybind11/README.md

 ### Is this production ready?

-Yes!
-While this still has rought edges, we [are using it in production](https://pypi.org/project/meshlib/).
+Yes, sort of!
+While it still has rough edges, we [are using it in production](https://pypi.org/project/meshlib/).

 ### How does it work?